BigMurph619/Murphleague-2026/README.md

 | 18 for 2nd  | 10 for 6th | 4 for 10th |
 | 16 for 3rd  | 8 for 7th | 3 for 11th |
 | 14 for 4th  | 6 for 8th | 2 for 12th |

+Every competitor who earns at least 1 tournament point will earn 1 league point from that respective tournament if they finish outside of the top 12.
+The final league standings will drop each competitors' lowest tournament finish (this includes a 0 for a non-participation).
+Additionally, each competitor has the chance to earn 5 bonus league points by earning at least 1 tournament point in ALL 6 regular season tournaments.

 ## MurphLeague Standings
 Updated at the conclusion of each tournament.